 The rumbling rises to raucous growling, and the Camaro takes off into the distance at warp speed.

 Camaro is every bit a match for Ford’s Mustang.
 Termed ‘pony cars’ in the 60's these two cars became iconic legends, very quickly, to many fans around the world.

 However, the only reason you are seeing the Generation 6 Camaro Down Under is because of GM Holden’s decision to shut down the manufacture of the famous V8 Commodore.
 Had that car survived, nobody would have bothered cranking up the processes to convert Camaros to RHD.

-This exercise has AUD$10 million, as HSV shifts its focus from turning out sporty Commodores, to sexy Camaros.
+This exercise has cost millions, as HSV shifts its focus from turning out sporty Commodores, to sexy Camaros, OTT SUVs and trucks.
 But, whilst many Australian component companies, which supported the three manufacturers (Holden/Ford/Toyota) have either suffered from drastically-reduced revenues, or shut up shop, the RHD Camaro is a truly good news story for the Australian companies which have played a major role in the execution of the program.

 This is a list of Australian suppliers for the RHD conversion program:

 Technically, Chevrolet’s 6.2L Generation V LT1 Direct Injection V8 engine is mated to a GM-built 8-speed, paddle-shift automatic transmission, and generates up to 339kW of power and a lofty 617Nm of torque.

 With variable Valve Timing and Active Fuel Management, the LT1 offers efficiency when you want it and an abundance of power when you need it.

 Like a number of multi-cylinder engines, the Camaro’s V8 shuts down four cylinders when the fuel consumption falls below 12 l/100km.
 It is a seamless change, and driven carefully you can achieve surprising fuel economy.